lilyyanglt/MyOperatingSystem/README.md

 My goal is to learn enough from this book and then start building on top of it with other features.

-# install Instructions and System Requirements
+## Install Instructions and System Requirements

 * development of this should be done inside a Virtual Machine, highly recommended.
 * TODO: provide Vagrant file with provisioning instructions